Anthony Isaacs Logo

 If you need legal advice immediately, call us on 03 9034 7351

-Drug driving offences in Victoria are extremely serious, and carry with them heavy mandatory penalties including fines, loss of licence, and even jail time in severe cases.
-Therefore, getting expert advice as soon as possible is vital.
-Organising a time to speak with an experienced criminal lawyer can help navigate the legal proceedings that follow, ensuring the best possible outcome for you.
+Drug driving offences in Victoria are extremely serious, and carry heavy mandatory penalties including fines, loss of licence, and even jail time in severe cases.
+If you have been charged with drug driving, it is important to seek legal advice from an experienced criminal defence lawyer as soon as possible.

 Quick navigation